 - prolonged yellowing of the skin, or jaundice

 - birth defects, including defects of the heart, blood vessels, brain, spine, kidneys, and digestive tract

 If you have diabetes, monitoring your health will become even more important when you decide to have a baby.
 The sooner you start planning, the better.
-Follow these tips for a healthy pregnancy:
+Follow the tips below for a healthy pregnancy.

 - See your endocrinologist and your OB-GYN to make sure you’re in good health and your diabetes is under control.
 Keeping diabetes well-controlled for several months before you get pregnant can decrease risks for you and your baby.